Mullingar: Music

 The Mullingar Town Band was founded in 1879 by Father Polland as a Holy Family Confraternity Band.
 The local military barracks supplied some of the early members, who themselves were serving members of the British Regimental bands stationed in Mullingar.
 The Mullingar Confraternity Band remained under the auspices of the Confraternity until the 1940s, when it was handed over to a committee and continued under the title of Mullingar Brass and Reed Band.
 The band has a dual role as a concert band and a marching band (the latter known as the Celtic Crusaders).
 In 2017, the Celtic Crusaders won the Irish Marching Band Association League.

+Comhaltas Ceoltóirí Éireann, the primary Irish performing arts organisation, was founded in the town in 1951.
+The first ever Fleadh Cheoil was held in that same year by Comhaltas in the town.

 First opened in 1989, "The Stables" is a music venue in Mullingar, which critic and writer Ronan Casey described as an "essential" stop for national touring acts.

 Niall Horan, born and raised in Mullingar, is a former member of the boy band One Direction.
-Horan has won four Brit Awards and four MTV Video Music Awards with One Direction.
+Horan has won seven Brit Awards and four MTV Video Music Awards with One Direction.
 Niall Breslin, from the band The Blizzards, is also from Mullingar.
-The Academic is another local band.
-Mullingar native Tanya O'Callaghan is the bass player with the band Whitesnake, Tanya was also bassist for solo projects for Iron Maiden singer Bruce Dickinson, and solo projects for Twisted Sister singer Dee Snider.
+Mullingar native Tanya O'Callaghan is the bass player with the band Whitesnake.
+O'Callaghan was also bassist for solo projects for Iron Maiden singer Bruce Dickinson, and solo projects for Twisted Sister singer Dee Snider.

 Live venues include the Mullingar Arts Centre.

-In 1951, 1963, 2022, and 2023 Mullingar hosted the Fleadh Cheoil.
+In 1951, 1963, 2022 and 2023 Mullingar hosted the Fleadh Cheoil.